 Why Is The Card Game Called Pontoon?

-Pontoon and its name come from the French Vingt-et-un (21).
+The name and the game of Pontoon are derived from the French Vingt-et-un (21).

 Is Blackjack The Same As Pontoon?

-The best strategy to win big in Pontoon is perhaps to go for five cards.
-Because chances of getting an ace and a ten are not that high, but you can always try for a total of 21 with five cards.
-While you are at it, you might want to learn how to play Baccarat.
+A good way to win a lot in Pontoon is to aim for five cards.
+It is not very likely to get an ace and a ten, but you can still try to reach 21 with five cards.
+If you like this game, you might also want to learn how to play Baccarat.